 These are also called Rain Forest. | These are also called Monsoon Forest. |

-Since the region is warm and wet throughout the year, there is no definite time for the trees to shed their leaves. | The trees shed their leaves for about six to eight weeks in dry summer. |
+There is no definite time for the trees to shed their leaves. | The trees shed their leaves for about six to eight weeks in dry summer. |

 Common animals found in these forests are elephants and monkeys. | Common animals found in these forests are lions and tigers. |